Welcome to the

 Umpqua River Basin Overview and Mainstem

-From December through the middle part of February all of the steelhead bound for the North and South Umpqua are still making their way through the Main Umpqua.
+From December through mid-February all of the steelhead bound for the North and South Umpqua are still making their way through the Main Umpqua.
 This makes for an incredible catch-and-release fishery as up to 90 percent of the steelhead hooked will be wild fish and must be released unharmed.

 The best fishing opportunities in the Mainstem begin after Thanksgiving and continue through early March.
 Winter steelhead fishing begins just above tidal influence at Scottsburg.
 Bank fishing begins at Family Camp and continues upstream on the south side of the Umpqua River to Lutsinger Creek.
 Sawyer's Rapids and Scotts Creek are just upstream and are popular bank and drift boat spots.
 There also is good bank access at Bunch Bar wayside, which is owned by Douglas County and at Yellow Creek, Cleveland Rapids and River Forks Park.